stpope/Siren9C/README.md

 Where's More Documentation?

 Siren and its predecessors and components (ARA, DoubleTalk, HyperScore ToolKit, and MODE) are documented in several extended book chapters and articles:
-	-- "Squeak: Open Personal Computing and Multimedia" (Mark Guzdial and Kim Rose, eds, Prentice-Hall, 2002);
+- "Squeak: Open Personal Computing and Multimedia" (Mark Guzdial and Kim Rose, eds, Prentice-Hall, 2002);
-	--  "Musical Signal Processing" (C. Roads, S. T. Pope, G. DePoli, and A. Piccialli, eds.
+-  "Musical Signal Processing" (C. Roads, S. T. Pope, G. DePoli, and A. Piccialli, eds.
 Swets & Zeitlinger, 1997);
-	--  "The Interim DynaPiano" in "Computer Music Journal" 16:3, Fall, 1992 (also on the CMJ Web site);
+-  "The Interim DynaPiano" in "Computer Music Journal" 16:3, Fall, 1992 (also on the CMJ Web site);
-	-- "The Well-Tempered Object: Musical Applications of Object-Oriented Software Technology" (S. T. Pope, ed.
-MIT Press, 1991);
+- "The Well-Tempered Object: Musical Applications of Object-Oriented Software Technology" (S. T. Pope, ed.
+MIT Press, 1991); and
-	-- Proceedings of the 1986, 1987, 1989, 1991, 1992, 1994, 1996, 1997, 2003
+- Proceedings of the 1986, 1987, 1989, 1991, 1992, 1994, 1996, 1997, 2003, ...
+2022
-		International Computer Music Conferences (ICMCs); and
+		International Computer Music Conferences (ICMCs);

 There are more MODE- and Smoke-related documents (including the above references) in the directory ftp://FASTLabInc.com/Siren/Doc or as PDF files on the page http://HeavenEverywhere.com/stp/publs.html.